Axe Murder Boyz: Signing to Majik Ninja Entertainment (2016–present)

-Muerte Era (2018–present)
+Muerte Era (2018–2020)

 With the album being announced at the 2015 Gathering of the Juggalos, the anticipation for the album was very high coming off the unexpected bombshell of The Garcia Brothers.
 With Young Wicked jumping ship and leaving Psychopathic Records to join Majik Ninja Entertainment, it was expected that the album would be released in 2017.
 With no word on the album, other than "coming soon", expectations for a 2017 release began dwindling until the "Thank You Video" from Majik Ninja Entertainment stating that the album will be released in 2018, after Last American Rock Stars (King Gordy & Bizarre) release their debut full-length album on the label titled Last American Rock Stars on January 26, 2018 (later pushed back to February 16, 2018), and before G-Mo Skee's album Chaly & The Filth Factory.
 On April 25, 2018, Young Wicked "leaked" the cover art for AMB's fourth studio album Muerte, saying that the sampler and release date would be released soon.
-Following the leak,on April 29th, a promotional video titled "Muerte is coming" was released stating the album would be available on all platforms on June 15, 2018.
+Following the leak, on April 29, a promotional video titled "Muerte is coming" was released stating the album would be available on all platforms on June 15, 2018.

+Fatality Era (2020-present)

+AMB dropped the "Fatality" EP on May 29, 2020.
+After this Young Wicked would drop a solo album "Activated" on August 26, 2021, under his real name James Garcia.
+Around the same time Bonez would drop the "Show Me The Truth" mixtape.
+On September 30, 2022, AMB announced that while on tour they were in a car accident and would be taking time off from touring to heal from injuries.